Document last updated 3/17/2014.

 A juror is a very important person in our legal system because our justice system is based on the belief that a just and fair result in court comes from having disputes settled by our fellow citizens.
 Very few of us ever have to go to court as plaintiffs or defendants, but when we do, we want good, honest people to listen to the evidence and decide our cases fairly.

 Therefore, when we are called to serve on a jury, we have an obligation to our fellow citizens to honor the summons and appear at court.
 Some cases may be more important than others, but to the parties involved, the case can be life-changing, and they deserve to have it decided by honest and impartial jurors.

 How are jurors selected?

-In Ohio, persons are selected for jury service by random drawing from either a list of registered voters or a list of licensed drivers residing in the county or city that the court serves.
-Jury trials are held in the United States district courts, the common pleas court of each county, the municipal courts, the county courts and, in some cases, juvenile and probate courts.
+In Ohio, persons are selected for jury service by random drawing from either a list of registered voters or a combined list of the registered votes and the list of licensed drivers residing in the county or city that the court serves.
+Jury trials are held in the United States district courts, the common pleas court of each county, the municipal courts, the county courts and in some cases, juvenile and probate courts.
 In Ohio, a new list of eligible jurors is compiled each year.

 What are the requirements for being a juror?

 To serve on a jury, you must be a bona fide resident of the geographical area served by that particular court.
 Ohio jurors must be at least 18 years of age and they must not have lost their right to serve on a jury by having been convicted of certain types of crime (or must have had those rights restored).
 Beyond that, everyone is given the opportunity to be a juror, regardless of age (if at least 18), race, color, creed or occupation.